jython/book/sandbox/functions.rst

 defined names.
 If you are familiar with Java, they are somewhat like the classes from ``java.lang``.

-Please refer to the documentation of the Python standard library [XXX link to the Jython.org version] for the formal documentation of these builtin functions.
+Builtins are rarely sufficient, however; even a simple command line script generally needs to parse its arguments or read in from its standard input.
+(For this case you would need to ``import sys``.)
+And in the context of Jyhton, you will need to import the relevant Java classes you are using (maybe start with ``import java``).
+But the builtin functions are really the core function that almost all Python code uses.

 XXX let's just pull in the actual documentation, then modify/augment as desired.
 I still prefer the grouping that we are doing here, especially if we can create an index.

-Let's list these by functionality, that is
+XXX Let's list these by functionality, that is
+Group by functionality; this is the standard docs, augmented by our perspectives on how to use them.

 Constructor Functions